 Avoid drinking caffeinated drinks such as tea, coffee, and soda during the evening.
-Pregnant women should already be limiting their caffeine intake, but you should also know that caffeinated beverages are diuretics, which causes dehydration and more trips to the bathroom.
+Pregnant women should already be limiting their caffeine intake, but you should also know that caffeinated beverages are diuretics, which causes dehydration and frequent urination.

 You’re now eating for two!
 While you should definitely honour your pregnancy cravings, it’s important to be consuming nutritious foods for both you and bub.

 Although weight gain is obviously normal during pregnancy, try and stick to a well-balanced diet to keep your health and hormone levels in check.